Identifying Warehouse Management Best Practices

 Warehouse management systems are critical to tracking the various stages of the manufacturing process.
 From production to delivery, officials need to be able to monitor inventory as it makes its way through the supply chain.
 This is especially relevant during periods of growth, as a sudden influx of inventory may overwhelm employees on the floor, leading to costly errors.
 Without a robust inventory control system, managers may have difficulties locating materials or finished products, causing them to dedicate more manpower and resources to this process.
 Officials with Land Rover dealt with this issue on a regular basis, according to Zebra Technologies.
 When vehicles rolled off the assembly line, they were subject to a number of finalization processes, including testing, setting configurations and addressing any existing errors.
 Managers had a great deal of difficulty identifying where individual items were located along the supply chain, resulting in a high degree of uncertainty and risk.

 To address these concerns, the automaker implemented an RFID-based system to better track inventory movement and streamline production, testing and shipping operations.
 After the inventory management software was deployed, company leaders reported a higher rate of production as vehicles progressed more seamlessly through the supply chain, a reduction of inventory and carrying costs, and the ability to expedite a shipping order when needed.
-A sophisticated warehouse management system can help managers ensure that critical components of the supply chain are performing as needed and eliminate harmful bottlenecks.
+A sophisticated warehouse automation system can help managers ensure that critical components of the supply chain are performing as needed and eliminate harmful bottlenecks.